 The roasting time varies depending on the season, with shorter roasting in the summer, longer in the winter.
 Normally it takes around four days.
 Roasting brings out the natural sugars from the agave hearts.
 If you ever get a chance to try roasted agave, I recommend you take the opportunity as it is delicious, and it will help you to understand the unique flavours of Mezcal (and Tequila).

 After fermentation, the liquid is distilled twice in clay or copper pots.
 The chosen still will also contribute to the final flavour of the Mezcal.
 After the first distillation, the fibres are removed and the liquid will be distilled on its own the second time.
+The second distillation is necessary to increase the alcohol percentage.
 The right ABV of the final product is measured by eye.
 The skilled person will shake the spirit to create bubbles; it is by these bubbles that the person can tell (surprisingly accurate) alcohol levels.

 Types of Mezcal

 Ancestral Mezcal is made the traditional way with pit-cooked agave, stone milling and clay pot distillation.
 The use of stainless steel is not allowed.